Iran fires missiles into Israel, Tel Aviv says no casualties reported

 The attack, which targeted “three military bases” in the Tel Aviv area, also came in retaliation against the killing of Ismail Haniyeh, a leader of the Palestinian militant group Hamas, the Islamic Revolutionary Guards Corps stated.

-Lebanon-based Hezbollah is an ally of the Palestinian militant group Hamas.
+Lebanon-based Hezbollah is an ally of Hamas.
 Both organisations are backed by Iran.

 “Our action is concluded unless the Israeli regime decides to invite further retaliation,” Iranian Foreign Minister Abbas Araqchi said early on Wednesday.
 “In that scenario, our response will be stronger and more powerful.”